 The result of all of this trauma around food was that I feared eating meals and I felt unacceptable and wrong (my Bottom Line).
 Whenever I knew a meal was coming up, I became very afraid, defensive and/or withdrawn.
 I also felt I had no power at all, it was inevitable and of course my behaviour around eating would add to the experience being traumatic when the inevitable happened.
 I felt trapped by doing something fundamental to my wellbeing and by people who were responsible for me, the most important people to me who were supposed to be there to care for me but were instead trying to make me do something that traumatised me.
 Another result of all of this was that I would fear eating around anyone because the trauma around food would happen, for example, when I visited friends and ate there.
 My mum started explaining to people that I don’t eat vegetables, which made me feel worse, I was being singled out, I was a ‘freak’ who should just get over it and get on with it.
 The result of feeling like a freak was to withdraw even more.

-Another thing that probably contributed to my Bottom Line, is that as a child, sometimes I would talk, a lot!
+Another thing that probably contributed to my Bottom Line, is that as a child, sometimes I would talk, a lot (other times I would not talk much at all and be completely withdrawn).
 So, me talking a lot is not in itself, a problem, but the way some people reacted to their annoyance at me talking a lot, probably was.

 A specific incident around me talking a lot, one that really sticks in my mind was during a lesson at school (possibly an English lesson).
 It’s very simple, I was talking a lot, I’m sure it was disruptive to the class, I accept this.
 The issue was the reaction of the teacher, I think his name was Mr. England.